Ya-lin/DAE-vs-CAE/README.md

 Applying AE in any application, we have to restrict the model in some way such that it does not learn the identity function.

 ### Bottleneck Autoencoder
-The simplest approach to restrict the mode is using a narrow bottleneck layer, i.e., $`d<D`$.
+The simplest approach to restrict the mode is using a narrow bottleneck layer, i.e., $d<D$.

 ### Denoising Autoencoder (DAE)